Albert Watson (South Carolina politician): 1970 gubernatorial election

 In 1970, Watson opted not to run for reelection, instead announcing his candidacy for governor.
 As a measure of how weak the Republicans were in South Carolina for most of the post-Reconstruction era, in most elections since losing the governorship in 1892 they hadn't even fielded a candidate.
 He won the nomination with a major assist from Thurmond.
 He faced strong competition from the Democratic nominee, Lieutenant Governor John C. West, originally from Camden.
 State and national Republicans were somewhat cool toward Watson because of his obstinate support for segregation.
 The Civil Rights Act of 1964 was intended to end segregation, and enforcement of the Voting Rights Act of 1965 meant that African Americans were re-entering the political system.
 Not a single daily newspaper endorsed Watson for governor.

 Hastings Wyman took leave from his position as an aide to Senator Thurmond to serve as Watson's campaign manager.

-Racist politics

-Gubernatorial campaign issues
+Gubernatorial campaign

-Watson's running mate was James Marvin Henderson, Sr.
+Watson's running mate was James Marvin Henderson Sr.